jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 analysis, these agents register the captured keys with the key governance platform.
 These keys can be retrieved from the key governance platform using the TLS session's client-random-id as the flow identification mechanism.
-This decrypt mechanism works regardless of the TLS version and cipher suite negotiated between the client and server.
+This decryption mechanism works regardless of the TLS version and cipher suite negotiated between the client and server.
 The figure below depicts the elements involved in demonstrating inspection using exported session keys.
 Both post-facto and real-time decryption